 - The work being done by the service completes, successfully or not.
 The span status is appropriately set, and the span is marked finished.

-For more information, see the distributed tracing specification, which covers concepts including: trace, span, parent/child relationship, span context, attributes, events and links.
+For more information, see the traces specification, which covers concepts including: trace, span, parent/child relationship, span context, attributes, events and links.

 metric is a measurement about a service, captured at runtime.
 Logically,

 the moment of capturing one of these measurements is known as a metric event

 which consists not only of the measurement itself, but the time that it was

 captured and associated metadata.

 Application and request metrics are important indicators of availability and performance.
 Custom metrics can provide insights into how availability indicators impact user experience or the business.
 Collected data can be used to alert of an outage or trigger scheduling decisions to scale up a deployment automatically upon high demand.

 counter: a value that is summed over time – you can think of this like an odometer on a car; it only ever goes up.